 “The oldest nonetheless superb”

 There is a new universe on every floor, as peculiar and bewitching as the previous.
 The Meurice fosters its taste for luxury: its 160 rooms are decorated in a King Louis XVI style.
 Every room has a beautiful marbled bathroom with a shower and a bathtub.
-Every room or suite is a peace haven.
+Every room or suite is a peaceful haven.

 The hotel’s restaurant Le Meurice has two Michelin stars; it serves dishes you will drool over because of their inimitable taste, with an original presentation; they are the core strength of the restaurant.
 Another restaurant, the Dali, is a tribute to the Spanish painter who used to attend the hotel.

 Le Meurice gives its residents the possibility to enjoy exceptional gastronomic moments.
 Hence, if you choose the 2-star restaurant Le Meurice, you’ll be eating in front of the Tuileries gardens.
 This unique setting will guarantee you both pleasure for the eyes and for the taste.
 As for Le Dali, it is topped by an imposing 475 feet long hessian designed by Ara Starck.
-The young designer confessed that she wanted to renew the Parisian tradition to incorporate art in daily life.
+The young designer confessed that she wanted to renew the Parisian tradition to incorporate art into daily life.

-With its intimate atmosphere, its comfy leather armchairs, and its dark wood paneling, the Bar 228 is the perfect place to sip a cocktail and to relax.
+With its intimate atmosphere, its comfy leather armchairs, and its dark wood paneling, the Bar 228 is the perfect place to sip a cocktail and relax.
 Drinks were created exclusively for the bar by a famous barman, William Oliveri, who’s been working in the hotel for over thirty years.
 He served Dali, Richard Burton, etc., which surely is a sign of quality!